infomongo/infomongo.github.io/ux-design/empower-retirement.md

 # Empower Retirement

-<p class="meta">Interaction Design, Information Architecture, Wireframes</p>
+<div class="meta">Interaction Design, Information Architecture, Wireframes</div>

-[Empower Retirement][1] contracted with [Acclaro Design][2] to updated their website.
+[Empower Retirement][1] contracted with [Acclaro Design][2] to update their website.
 The wireframes and information architecture took place in October of 2019, followed by UI design in November, with development starting in December.

 [1]: https://www.empower-retirement.com
 [2]: https://acclarodesign.com

 ## The Brief

 Empower had three main goals for this project: to move the site off the servers where it was hosted, update the design and fix some problems with the information architecture.
 The site was hosted and maintained by the IT department of a sister company, and it had been built without a CMS.
-Both of which made it difficult and time-consuming to update the site.
+Both of which made it difficult and time-consuming to update.
 One last constraint: we weren’t rewriting any of the text on the site.
-Doing so would require a legal review of any changes and there wasn’t time in the schedule.
+Doing so would require a legal review, and there wasn’t time for this.

 </div>
 </section>